vip30/Mediatr-FluentValidation-StructureMap-ASP.NET-Core-Boilerplate/README.md

 To run the boilerplate template app:

-		1. Download it and restore the package & Change the appsettings.json and nlog.config to your DB
+		1. Download it and restore the package & Change the appsettings.json and nlog.config to your DB & Run the SystemLog.sql
 		2. Run Add-Migration MyFirstMigration on the package manager console
 		3. Run Update-Database
 		4. Build the Project by pressing F5